a13o/personal-site/_posts/2023-03-22-algorithms-are-a-commodity.md

 ![Gartner's hype cycle graph showing an innovation trigger, a sudden climb in expectations leading to the peak of inflated expectations, then rapidly descending into a trough of disillusionment](/assets/algorithms-commodity/hype_cycle.png)

 Who emerges from the trough, enlightened?
 Probably not the people running the algorithm.
 What about the people who own the training data?
 They could stand to make some money.
-What if you sold access to verifiably legal training data, alongside insurance against any legal rammifications when using the training data?
+What if you sold access to verifiably legal training data, alongside insurance against any legal ramifications when using the training data?
 Or what if you had a team of in-house artists generating a never-ending stream of novel training data, and all the algorithm did was scale their output?
 Those might work.
 Starting to sound like all the money's in the training data.

 Everyone else, you're about to find out where all the VR helmets went.